SymptomsBy Mayo Clinic staff

 - Abdominal pain

-- Traces of liquid or clay-like stool in the child's underwear — a sign that stool is backed up in the rectum
+- Traces of liquid or clay-like stool in your child's underwear — a sign that stool is backed up in the rectum

 - Blood on the surface of hard stool